ckeditor/ckeditor4/tests/core/ckeditor/manual/hcdetectionajax.md

 @bender-tags: feature, 4.15.2, 4379
 @bender-ui: collapsed

-Note: this test works only on a built version of CKEDitor 4.

-1. Disable hight contrast mode in your OS.
+1. Run the test with disableb high contrast mode in your OS.
 2. Check the editor.

 	## Expected